-Yakisugi (shou sugi ban) will shed soot over time on an exterior but the erosion is simply so gradual that you will never notice.
+BANDON BLACK will shed soot over time on an exterior but the erosion is so gradual that you will never notice.
 Most yakisugi is installed prefinished, which bonds any loose soot to the surface with the oil stain.
-Wipe the wall down after install with a sopping wet rag to clean any soot residue from the install, or simply let a good rain or two wash it off.
-Otherwise surface soot is never an issue due to oil stain prefinish.
+To reduce shedding, wipe the wall down after install with a sopping wet rag to clean any soot residue from the install, or simply let a good rain or two wash it off.
+Otherwise surface soot is never an issue due to prestain finish.

 NEWPORT GRAY can be installed without a prestain finish so it will be sooty for several months.
 To reduce soot, please request our prestain finish.

 GOLD BEACH, similar to Newport Grey, will shed soot but to a less extent.
 To reduce soot, please request our prestain finish.

 Note that since Port Orford cypress has tannin content, on an exterior application there is always a chance the tannins could bleed out from rain.
 This can temporarily stain a lighter color underpinning below the wall.
 There is a chance tannins could leach out during the first several months, but after a year this process should be complete.